-How to Write a Book Description That Will Sell Your Book
+How to Write a Book Description That Will Captivate Readers (And Sell Books!)

 As the creator of the story, authors don’t want to leave anything out.
 There’s a tendency to want to put every little element in the book in there.
 After all, you wouldn’t have written all those subplots if they weren’t important, right?

 The thing is, the description isn’t a summary or a book report.
-It’s an ad.
+It’s an ad to capture potential readers.

 Say it with me: The book description is an ad!

-Start thinking of the description as a marketing tool now.
+Start thinking of the description as a book marketing tool now.
 And read on for a few other tips on how to write a book description.
+The book description and book cover get your reader in the door.
+Your first pages will make the sale.

 How to Write a Book Description for Any Book